AzonInc/Doorman/docs/en/guide/hardware/audio-extension.md

 ::: danger LIMITATIONS
 The extension board connector on the Doorman core board was introduced in revision `2.0.0` and is unfortunately not available on earlier versions.
 A Doorman core board of revision `2.0.0` or later is required in order to connect extension boards.
 :::

-## Audio channels

-The extension board provides two audio channels: the first handles intercom bus audio through the `L1` and `R1` inputs and `L1` output, with `L1` output also feeding directly into `R1` input, which acts as a differential signal to filter the output and reduce noise. `R1` output can also serve independently as a line-level output.
-The second channel offers `L2` and `R2` outputs for line-level audio and `L2` and `R2` inputs for additional line-level sources.

 ## Assembly